argoproj/applicationset/docs/Controlling-Resource-Modification.md

 ### Limitation: No support for manual edits to individual Applications

-There is currently no way to restrict modification of a single child Application of an ApplicationSet, for example, if you wanted to make manual edits to a single Application for debugging/testing purposes.
+There is currently no way to allow modification of a single child Application of an ApplicationSet, for example, if you wanted to make manual edits to a single Application for debugging/testing purposes.

 For example:

 - Imagine that you have an ApplicationSet that created Applications `app1`, `app2`, and `app3`.
-- You now want edit `app3` with `kubectl edit application/app3`, to update one of the `app3`'s fields.
+- You now want to edit `app3` with `kubectl edit application/app3`, to update one of the `app3`'s fields.
 - However, as soon as you make edits to `app3` (or any of the individual Applications), they will be immediately reverted by the ApplicationSet reconciler back to the `template`-ized version (by design).

 As of this writing, there is [an issue open](https://github.com/argoproj-labs/applicationset/issues/186) for discussion of this behaviour.